bstarika/Javascript-Projects/README.md

 Accessed console w/ console.log() method

-Coded with keywords "this" and "new".
+Coded with keywords "this" and "new" in an object constructor.

 Aware of reserved words that variables cannot be assigned to.